mathigon/textbooks/content/exponentials/content.md

 :::

-All we have to do now it calculate how long it takes for the remaining 900
+All we have to do now is calculate how long it takes for the missing 320
 <sup>14</sup>C atoms to decay.
 That number is precisely the [[time since the
 Pharaoh died|age of the Pharaoh when he died]].